dune-universe/opam-overlays/README.md

 When the dune version is merged upstream to https://github.com/ocaml/opam-repository, simply remove the port here.

+## Merging to live duniverse

+Run `./merge-to-opam-repo <repodir>` and it will push to dune-universe/opam-repository and rebase the `duniverse` branch.

 ## Support

 Note that the packages on this repository are _not_ the official packages and